A Study of the Numerical Stability of an ImEx Scheme with Application to the Poisson-Nernst-Planck Equations: The adaptive time-stepper

-where the superscript notation denotes time levels: $u^n$ approximates $u(t^n)$ (see, for example, \cite{Ascher1995}).
-Our VSSBDF2 adaptive time-stepper is based on a second-order variable step-size implicit-explicit backwards differencing formula, introduced by Wang and Ruuth \cite{Wang2008}, as a generalization of the SBDF2 scheme:
+where $u^n$ approximates $u(t^n)$ (see, for example, \cite{Ascher1995}).
+Our VSSBDF2 adaptive time-stepper is based on a second-order variable step-size semi-implicit backwards differencing formula, introduced by Wang and Ruuth \cite{Wang2008}, as a generalization of the SBDF2 scheme: